vanHeemstraSystems/docker-with-artifactory/README.md

 For Docker to be able to work with NPM packages that are hosted through Artifactory at a corporate level (i.e. within a company like "some-company") follow these instructions:

-**Note**: depending on the settings in Artifactory the mirror to npmjs.org can be different from `mirror-npmjs`, check with your Artifactory instance.
+**Note**: depending on the settings in Artifactory the name of the mirror to npmjs.org can be different from `mirror-npmjs`, check with your Artifactory instance.

 ## 1. Write a sample.env file and a copy as .env